chengx-coding/Physically-Based-Animation/docs/index.md

 ![Breakout Game](img01.jpg)

 ## Goals
-1. In the basic part of this game, all the objects, including walls, the bouncing ball, the paddle, and the bricks are all rigid body.
+1. In the basic part of this game, all the objects, including walls, the bouncing ball, the paddle, and the bricks are rigid bodies.
 The ball is a sphere and the bricks is cuboids.
 The ball is the only object that affected by gravity.
 2. Springy structures could be applied on the bouncing ball, so that it will looks like a jelly ball.
 When colliding with other objects it will be squeezed and regain its shape after reflecting.

 ![Springy Ball](img02.jpg)